Worm Algorithm for J-Current Model

 This Demonstration provides a step-by-step worm algorithm implementation for a classical J-current model with a Hamiltonian of the form

-are the horizontal and vertical directions, respectively.
+where stands for a current of site in the direction (either or ), is an interaction parameter, and is a chemical potential.
+The variables and are the horizontal and vertical directions, respectively.
 We consider a 10×10 lattice, subject to periodic boundary conditions.

 1. The usual scheme of the algorithm consists of choosing the initial current configuration and then performing a cycle of the usual Metropolis updates.
-In this Demonstration the initial configuration is
+In this Demonstration the initial configuration is on all bonds.

 2. Closed current loops are created by starting a "worm" in the system, usually one at a time.
 A worm consists of a path of currents, which "wanders" around the lattice during the updates.
 Initially you need to choose where to place your very first worm, and once you do that you position its "head" and "tail" there (zero size worm).